Seattle educators approve new contract with SPS

 In the second year of the contract, members would receive a 4% salary increase for inflation and 3% the following year.
 If the state funds a higher inflationary adjustment, union members will receive whichever is greater, the tentative agreement says.

 SEA was fighting for more manageable caseloads and teacher-to-student ratios in the special education and multilingual programs.
-The union was able to maintain ratios but increase the number of staff in classrooms to provide more support.
+The union was able to maintain ratios while increasing the number of staff in classrooms to provide more support.

 This is a breaking news story and will be updated.